2021 Luxian earthquake: Earthquake

-The focal mechanism solution by both theUSGS and CEA indicated shallow reverse faulting at a depth of 7.5 or 6 km.
-A fault plane with a northwest–southeast striking structure due to northeast–southwest compression within the Eurasian Plate.
+The focal mechanism solution by both the USGS and CEA indicated shallow reverse faulting at a depth of 7.5 or 6 km.
+A fault plane with a northwest–southeast striking structure due to northeast–southwest compression within the Eurasian plate.
 An official at the Sichuan Seismological Station said the earthquake did not occur on the same fault as the 2008 event, adding that it was on the Huayingshan Fault Zone.
 The Huayingshan Fault Zone is much longer than the Longmenshan Fault, at 600 km in length, and is one of the largest faults in the Sichuan Basin.
 The fault has a northeast strike and dip at angles of 30° to 70°.
 The fault has a slip sense of sinistral strike-slip and thrust.

 Impact

 The earthquake caused the collapse of over 1,400 houses, severely damaged 6,400 houses, and slightly damaged 29,000 houses.
 The majority of the homes damaged were old and of poor construction quality.
 Newer buildings withstood the tremor better as they were improved after the 2008 Sichuan earthquake, which killed nearly 90,000 and left over 18,000 missing.
 The quake damaged a warehouse in Lu County which led to the loss of 150 tons of liquor.

 Power outages were caused by the earthquake which disrupted power supplies and affected at least 20,000 homes.
 Telecommunication services ceased due to damage at 106 facilities and broken cables.
 Three high-speed rail services were temporarily suspended at Lu County as a result.
 The collapse of many homes in Lu County severely damaged a number of gas pipelines, affecting 678 families.
 Damage was reported at 42 reserviors, 10 embankments, 32 irrigation projects, and nine water supply centers.

 A small landslide occurred at Yuchan Mountain, partially burying the road along its slopes.
 Officials at the Chengdu University of Technology said there is a low risk of landslides occurring in the affected areas.